ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_flyio.md

 Now create a new Fly.io app using the CLI, and run `simple_deploy` to configure your app:

 !!! note
-    The `fly` and `flyctl` commands are used on the Fly.io docs interchangeably, we will be using `fly` here.
+    The `fly` and `flyctl` commands are used on the Fly.io docs interchangeably.
+They are standardizing on `fly`, so that's what we'll be using here.

 ```sh
 $ fly apps create --generate-name
 $ python manage.py simple_deploy --platform fly_io
 ```

-`simple_deploy` will create a database and link it to the app you just created.
-It will then configure your project for deployment.
+`simple_deploy` will ask you if it's found the correct app to deploy to.
+It will then create a database and link it to the app you just created.
+After that, it will configure your project for deployment.
 At this point, you should review the changes that were made to your project.
 Running `git status` will show you which files were modified, and which files were created for a successful deployment.

-If you want to continue with the deployment process, commit these changes and run the `deploy` command.
+If you want to continue with the deployment process, commit these changes and run the `deploy` command; the initial migration is done automatically.
 When deployment is complete, use the `open` command to see the deployed version of your project:

 ```sh
 $ git add .